Mary Ellen Porto

 As a dialog/adr supervisor and a sound effects editor she has had the privilege to work with such luminaries as Sidney Lumet (“Before the Devil Knows You’re Dead”), Ang Lee (“Sense and Sensibility”), Jon Stewart (“Rosewater”), David Simon (“Treme”), JC Chandor (“Margin Call”), Ric Rubin (“Tougher than Leather”), Theodore Melfi (“St. Vincent”), Dee Rees (“Bessie”) and many others.
 She has been fortunate in that she is equally comfortable working on features, documentaries and on television series.

-In 2016 Mary Ellen and her fellow sound crew members won the Golden Reel award for their sound work on Dee Reese’s film “Bessie”.
+In 2016 Mary Ellen and her fellow sound crew members won the Golden Reel award for their sound work on Dee Reese’s film “Bessie” and in 2018 she became a member of the Academy of Motion Picture Arts and Sciences.